ninal18/Plater/README.md

-# dishcoveryWeb
+# Plater
-The website for Dishcover App
+The website for Plater